 Helena, MT 59601

 If your initial claim is denied, the next step in Montana is to ask for a reconsideration.
+A different claims examiner at DDS will review your file.
 If your request for reconsideration is denied, then the next step is to ask for a hearing with an administrative law judge (ALJ).
-ALJ hearings are managed by Social Security’s Office of Disability Adjudication and Review (ODAR).
+ALJ hearings are managed by Social Security’s Office of Hearings Operations (OHO).

-There is one ODAR office in Montana.
-Its address is:
+There is one OHO office in Montana.
+Its contact information is:

 2900 Fourth Avenue North, Suite 500